 - FooEvents Express Check-in →

 To help make updating your FooEvents plugins quick and easy, we offer an update service that will automatically update your plugin files when a new version is released.
-To make use of the service, you will need to enter an API key that can be found on the FooEvents website under the My Account > API tab.
+To make use of the service, you will need to enter an License Key that can be found on the FooEvents website under the My Account > License Key tab.

 Create an event